-Our series of We Work videos, blogs and case studies shine a light on people working in a range of roles and sectors.
+Our We Work videos shine a light on people working in a range of roles and sectors.
+Transcripts for each of the films can be found on the You Tube page where the video is hosted.

 Breandan Ward is a leadership coach and disability lecturer.
 He has a genetic condition that affects his central and peripheral vision.
 He talks about the importance of persistence and adaptability as a blind person in both life and the workplace.